ChenDelong1999/instruct-flamingo/README.md

 </div>

 > This repository aims to provide an easy-to-use codebase and foundation models for (instruction-)finetuning of multi-modal LLMs.
-It is built upon [OpenFlamingo](https://github.com/mlfoundations/open_flamingo)🦩 codes and [OpenFlamingo-v2](https://laion.ai/blog/open-flamingo-v2/) models, which is a powerful vision-language foundation model trained on massive interleaved image-text data.
+It is built upon [OpenFlamingo](https://github.com/mlfoundations/open_flamingo)🦩 codes and [OpenFlamingo-v2](https://laion.ai/blog/open-flamingo-v2/) models, which are powerful vision-language foundation models trained on massive interleaved image-text data.
 Key features of this codebase include:

 - **Data**: We use a unified input-output structure to format fine-tuning data.
 Unlike OpenFlamingo, which only supports [webdataset](https://github.com/webdataset/webdataset), our codebase allows fine-tuning data to be stored locally as `.json` files.
 Multiple datasets can be mixed using dataset configurations with specified sampling ratios.
 We also provide scripts for converting existing datasets into the `.json` format.